Jfoti64/supchat-frontend/README.md

-Sure!
-Here's a simple README for the front-end of your project:

----

 # SupChat Frontend

 SupChat is a messaging application that allows users to send messages to each other and customize their user profiles.
 This repository contains the front-end code for the SupChat application.